thepythoncode97/Adobe-Valid-Email-Checker/README.md

 ---
 ## Contact:
-If you want to purchase this tool, contact me on Telegram: [@alexrony21](https://t.me/alexrony21)
+If you want to purchase this tool, contact me on Telegram: [@thepythoncode97](https://t.me/thepythoncode97)

+## Note:
+This tool is designed for marketers and businesses.
+If you engage in any illegal activities using this tool, the author will not take any responsibility.

 ---
 Thanks